Uweklaus/esp8266-windowshades/README.md

 # TODO
 - out of position after changing target position several times in a short time, e.g. by the homekit slider.
+- switch off second wifi when connected to network
 # License

 ISC